Destinations · The Salon

 Hello, Darlings.

 Berlin has been the queer capital of Europe since the 1920s.
 Not by accident.
 Not by contemporary branding.
 The city earned the title in the years before the Nazi regime tried to erase it entirely.
-Magnus Hirschfeld's Institute for Sexual Science stood here — conducting the first serious research on gender and sexuality anywhere in the world.
-The Eldorado club hosted drag shows that Berlin's working-class queer population filled night after night.
-Christopher Isherwood sat in its bars and wrote it all down.
-If you've ever seen Cabaret, you have Weimar Berlin — and Isherwood — to thank.
+Magnus Hirschfeld’s Institute for Sexual Science stood here, conducting the first serious research on gender and sexuality in the world.
+The Eldorado club hosted drag shows that Berlin’s working-class queer population filled night after night.
+Christopher Isherwood documented it.
+Truman Capote encountered it.
+The Schöneberg district was the blueprint for what a queer neighborhood could be — not a separate ghetto, but fully integrated into city life.

 The Nazis destroyed that world.
 They burned Hirschfeld’s library.
 They closed the clubs.
 They murdered thousands.
 But Berlin — more than almost any city on earth — chose to remember what was destroyed rather than pretend it never happened.